openshift-pipelines/pipelines-as-code/README.md

 # Pipelines as Code

-Pipelines as code, an opinionated CI based on OpenShift Pipelines / Tekton.
+Pipelines as Code, an opinionated CI based on OpenShift Pipelines / Tekton.

 ## Introduction

-Pipelines as code let you use the pipelines as code flow directly with OpenShift Pipelines.
+Pipelines as Code let you use the pipelines as Code flow directly with OpenShift Pipelines.

-Pipelines as code technique can be described in this web page [https://www.thoughtworks.com/radar/techniques/pipelines-as-code](https://www.thoughtworks.com/radar/techniques/pipelines-as-code) it allows you to have your pipelines "sits and live" inside the same repository where your code is.
+Pipelines as Code technique can be described in this web page [https://www.thoughtworks.com/radar/techniques/pipelines-as-code](https://www.thoughtworks.com/radar/techniques/pipelines-as-code) it allows you to have your pipelines "sits and live" inside the same repository where your code is.